 SELECT 1

-As you can see, this solution allowed my app container to wait for as long as it needed to before starting the .net application.
-Hopefully, you find that helpful, dear reader.
+This solution let my app container wait as long as it needed before starting the .NET application.

 Credits: